Stopping Places: Ardnamurchan Point to Loch Ewe

 Looking out from the Loch Na Dal anchorage.

-A useful passage anchorage before or after going through Kyle Rhea especially in a NE wind when the nearby anchorage at Ornsay may not be tenable.
+Another useful passage anchorage before or after going through Kyle Rhea especially in a NE wind when the nearby anchorage at Ornsay may not be tenable.
 Avoid the SW half which has extensive kelp.
 There are a couple of large mooring buoys for the local restaurant / hotel.

 Visited 2021